 GRAPHICS / SOUND

 The CPC version is an excellent work in terms of graphics, scrolling and gameplay.
 The visuals are colorful, offering great details (check both the outdoor and indoor screens) and the character animation is really cool.
-All five 8bit versions look great, but specifically the CPC and the C64 versions are superior due to their colors.
+Note that the CPC+ version looks like a direct port from the CPC, thus there is no difference them at all.
+In general, all six 8bit versions look great, but specifically the CPC\CPC+ and the C64 versions are pretty good due to their better default color palette.
 The CPC version also features wonderful (and fun) sound effects, much like its C64 counterpart.

 Amstrad CPC 464/664/6128

 MEMORY: 64 KB or 128 KB of RAM depending on the model (capable of being expanded to 512k using memory extension boards)

 GRAPHICS: Motorola 6845 address generator, Mode 0: 160x200 / 16 colors, Mode 1: 320x200 / 4 colors, Mode 2: 640x200 / 2 colors, A colour palette of 27 colors was supported

 SOUND: The CPC used the General Instrument AY-3-8912 sound chip, providing 3 channels Mono Sound (via internal speaker) but capable to offer Stereo Sound provided through a 3.5 mm headphones jack (with pretty impressive outcome!).
 Also, it is possible to play back digital sound samples at a resolution of approximately 5bit.
 This technique is very processor-intensive though.

 |Excellent game, excellent graphics and sound.
 Well done CPC!|

 |Play ZX on-line!!|

 |Is this my palette?|